 One-way streets are a common thread linking America’s largest and most successful urban centers – Portland, Denver, Manhattan, New Orleans, and even Boise, Idaho.
 Each of these have many examples of walkable, narrow, low-speed couplets.
 Alternative modes are vital in all of these, but their ecosystems still require vehicle circulation for deliveries, construction, transit, and a great many private and shared autos.
 Their network of one-way streets ensures that no particular street has overwhelming traffic.
 Here are some examples.

 Peter Calthorpe has published a short white-paper titled “The Urban Network, a New Framework for Growth.”
 The primary diagram from that article is shown below.
 Notice that one-way couplets are a key feature of Calthorpe’s Town Centers and Village Centers.
 He notes that the couplets are a good way to provide significant vehicle access to the core centers, within a “slow-but-steady” very pedestrian-friendly framework.
-Personally, I think Calthorpe’s entire framework is a stroke of pure brilliance and a very good model for any/every Greenfield area poised to urbanize in the near future.
+Personally, I think Calthorpe’s entire framework is a stroke of brilliance and a very good model for any/every Greenfield area poised to urbanize in the near future.
 His paper also discusses the San Marcos Town Center, noted in Part 1.

-The paper provides some analysis of a Town Center at Issaquah Highlands just east of Seattle, shown below.
+Calthorp’s paper also provides some analysis of a Town Center at Issaquah Highlands just east of Seattle, shown below.
 The default plan would have resulted in a single huge intersection with 166 ft for pedestrians to cross.
 On the couplet, one street requires a 40 ft crossing, and the other just 28 ft.
 The couplets also allow on-street parking, which would have been unattractive (under-utilized) and possibly disallowed in the default plan.
 Traffic engineers estimated 11% faster actual time with the couplet in spite of additional intersections, on-street parking, and reduced speed limit.